 adults and students are able to thrive and do their best work.

-The Compliance Unit (Operational Excellence, Community Partnerships and
+Student Welfare and Compliance (Operational Excellence, Community Partnerships and

 Engagement) The Office of the

-Chief of Staff works with the Compliance Unit to monitor the implementation of
+Chief of Staff works with Student Welfare and Compliance to monitor the implementation of

 policies, procedures, and system and local processes, in key areas of